RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Renormalization group evolution

 \subsection{Renormalisation group evolution with only SM}

-In this case, we analyze the renormalization group evolution of the nine six-quark operators responsible for neutron-antineutron oscillations, using only Standard Model (SM) interactions.
+In this case, we analyze the RGE of the nine six-quark operators responsible for neutron-antineutron oscillations, using only SM interactions.
 These operators, labeled $\mathcal{O}^{(1)}$ through $\mathcal{O}^{(9)}$, differ in their chiral and color structures:

 \begin{itemize} \item $\mathcal{O}^{(1)}-\mathcal{O}^{(3)}$: involve combinations of left-handed and/or right-handed quarks with antisymmetric color contractions. \item $\mathcal{O}^{(4)}-\mathcal{O}^{(6)}$: composed entirely of right-handed quark fields. \item $\mathcal{O}^{(7)}-\mathcal{O}^{(9)}$: arise from Higgs-induced interactions, written in a form consistent with SM gauge invariance. \end{itemize}